jionkim00/Airplane-Wifi-Reddit-Browser-Bot/README.md

 Commands you can use with the bot:

 - `/start`: Activate the bot and start fetching posts.
-- `/fetchreddit`: Fetch the latest text posts from Reddit's popular page.
+- `/fetchreddit [subreddit]`: Fetch the latest text posts from a specified subreddit (default is 'all').
 - `/next`: Fetch the next set of text posts.
 - `/help`: Get information about the bot commands.